nashville-software-school/aws-deployment-instructions/README.md

 ### A Note About Using json-server
 Many NSS frontend capstones use json-server to mock backend responses.
-Deploying an application to the web with such a setup presents a significant security risk.
+Deploying an application to the web with such a setup presents a **significant security risk**.
 In short, it allows unknown users to access and/or manipulate your data.
-Note that the intent of these instructions for deploying your frontend application is to acclimate you to working with AWS.
+The intent of these instructions for deploying your frontend application is to acclimate you to working with AWS.
 It is **not** to teach you how to deploy a frontend application with proper security protocols. **It is essential that you follow the security group instructions below to limit ingress to your application to your computer's IP on your home network.
-Failing to do so represents significant risk to your users and your AWS account, which is tied to your finances.**
+Failing to do so represents significant risk to your users and your AWS account, which - as noted above - is tied to your finances.**

 ### Setting Up a React Application with a JSON Server
 Deploying a React application with a JSON server on Elastic Beanstalk will require you to make a few small changes to your